exponea/exponea-ios-sdk/Documentation/push-notifications.md

 > 📘
 >
-> Refer to [Mobile push notifications](https://documentation.bloomreach.com/engagement/docs/mobile-push-notifications#creating-a-new-notification) to learn how to create push notifications in the Engagement web app.
+> To learn how to create push notifications in the Engagement web app, refer to [Mobile push notifications](https://documentation.bloomreach.com/engagement/docs/mobile-push-notifications#creating-a-new-notification).

 > 📘
 >